US tax experts explain Supreme Court decision on Nexus

 - Whether remote sellers need to file and register in more states

 - How the ruling affects future laws across other states

 - How to determine whether you’re on the hook for sales tax based on where you conduct business

 Register today for the webinar Tax Experts Explain Supreme Court Decision on Nexus

 Scott Peterson was the first executive director of the Streamlined Sales Tax Governing Board.
-For seven years Scott acted as the chief operating officer of an organization devoted to making sales tax simpler and more uniform for the benefit of business.
+For seven years, Scott acted as the chief operating officer of an organization devoted to making sales tax simpler and more uniform for the benefit of business.
 Scott also spent 10 years as the Director of the South Dakota Sales Tax Division and 12 years providing research and legal writing for the South Dakota Legislature.
 He's now Avalara's go-to resource for all things related to tax policy.

 Rachel Le Mieux

 Rachel has been practicing in state and local taxes since 1985, with experience as a legislation and policy specialist.
-As a partner at Seattle based local accounting and advisory firm Peterson Sullivan LLP, she leads the State and Local Tax Practice and consults with clients in a broad range of industries on state and local tax issues involving sales and use taxes, gross receipts taxes, income taxes, and other miscellaneous taxes.
+As a partner at Seattle based local accounting and advisory firm Peterson Sullivan LLP, she leads the State and Local Tax Practice and consults with clients across a broad range of industries on state and local tax issues involving sales and use taxes, gross receipts taxes, income taxes, and other miscellaneous taxes.
 Rachel serves her clients by digging deep into their business from top to bottom giving them the best answers possible that fit their unique business operations.